link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/event-sourcing.md

 **Data Coupling** is one of the most significant challenges in **EDA**.
-Events rarely contain all the information consumers need to process them, forcing consumers to seek additional data from **external data sources**.
+Events rarely contain all the information consumers need to process them, forcing consumers to seek additional data from other data sources.

 For instance, after receiving an `AccountBalanceChanged` event, the `Notification Service` must fetch user information from the `User Service` to send an email.